nixon-voxell/apu_rmct/literature.typ

 */

 Interactive character animation is made up of multiple underlying technologies.
-At its core, it consists of the presentation component and the state management component.
+It is a subset of animation where characters are typically animated using a rig which deforms a mesh made up of triangles that is rendered onto the screen in real-time.
-The end goal of the presentation component is to provide a visual feedback of the animation towards the user.
+The end goal is to create a system that is capable of providing visual feedback of character movements for users in real-time applications.
-The presentation component heavily depends on the state management component which decides what pose to be displayed at a given point in time.
-Managing a state machine well can be a day and night difference between having a good or bad animation response for a given scenario.

 === Mesh Skinning

-Skinning is the process of performing mesh deformation through the movement of several skeletons.
+Skinning is the process of performing mesh deformation according to a function of skeletal poses @rumman2016state.
-It plays a major role in the presentation component.
+In character animation, it is important to adopt a skinning method that is high in fidelity and performance.
+In this section, we will explore the various methods of skinning that had been developed over the years as well as their pros and cons.

-Linear Blend Skinning (LBS) is a commonly used technique in character animation where each vertex of the character mesh is influenced by a weighted sum of the transformations of nearby bones @lander1998skin.
+Linear Blend Skinning (LBS) is a commonly used method in character animation where each vertex of the character mesh is influenced by a weighted sum of the transformations of nearby bones @lander1998skin.
 It is being used in _AAA_ game engines like Unity3D and Unreal Engine.
 LBS is known for its fast and simple algorithm that maps advantageously to the graphics hardware.

-Spherical Blend Skinning (SBS) is another form of skinning technique that employs spherical interpolation to smoothly blend between bone transformations @kavan2005spherical.
+Spherical Blend Skinning (SBS) is another form of skinning method that employs spherical interpolation to smoothly blend between bone transformations @kavan2005spherical.
 SBS aims to solve the "lost of volume" artifact that LBS brings despite its efficient algorithm.

 To solve the computational and memory overhead that SBS brings, #cite(<kavan2007skinning>, form: "prose") propose Dual Quaternion Blending (DQB).
 DQB uses dual quaternions to represent both translation and rotation, allowing for more accurate and natural deformations of the character mesh.
 Unlike SBS, it does not require additional memory to cache rotation centers.
-The DQB technique is also extremely efficient.
+The DQB method is also extremely efficient.
 However, DBQ comes with a limitation, it only supports rigid transformation and is not suitable for scaling or shearing effects.

 === Inverse Kinematics